Don’t ignore your furnace.

 And it’s not only furnaces but all gas appliances – water heaters, space heaters, and fireplaces.

-It also takes an understanding of combustion and air flow.
-This is because most furnace problems involve leaks, blockage, or incomplete combustion.
+This takes an understanding of combustion and air flow because most furnace problems involve leaks, blockage, or incomplete combustion.

-Most problems start in the heat-exchanger, vent pipes, blower compartment, and chimney.
+Most serious problems start in the heat-exchanger, vent pipes, blower compartment, and chimney.

-And aside from the many benefits of owning an airtight home, it can be bad for gas furnaces.
+And aside from the energy benefits of owning an airtight home, it can be bad for gas furnaces.
 That’s because they have a tough time getting the fresh air needed to work safely.

-Then there’s the poorly designed energy upgrade that blocks air the furnace needs to breathe.
+In addition, there are often poorly designed energy upgrades that block essential air the furnace needs to breathe.

-A similar problem develops if you create a work space in the furnace room.
-Be careful not seal any open wall vents.
+A similar problem forms if you create a workspace in the same area as the furnace.
+Be very careful not to seal any open wall vents.

 Dangers Of Carbon Monoxide

-In fact, carbon monoxide (CO) is the leading cause of accidental poisoning in North America.
-It’s colorless, odorless and tasteless.
+In fact, carbon monoxide is the leading cause of accidental poisoning in North America.

 It kills around 400 people in the U.S. each year and puts thousands more in the hospital.